-If you’re already going to spend your time and money taking coding classes then shouldn’t you learn skills moving you towards a future career by learning to code algorithms?
+If you’re already going to spend your time and money taking coding classes then shouldn’t you learn skills that move you towards a future career by learning to code algorithms?

 #3 – The growing machine learning job market.

-Martin Ford opened my mind to the future but Google is opening opportunities and giving anyone the tools who will put in the time and effort to learn TensorFlow and/or TensorFlow lite.
+Martin Ford opened my mind to the future, but Google is opening opportunities and giving anyone the tools which will put in the time and effort to learn TensorFlow and TensorFlow Lite.

 Let’s take a peek at the job market for developers with TensorFlow coding skills.